Experiment design for impulse response identification with signal matrix models

 where $\mathcal{J}_{\bullet}$ is any of the three commonly used input design optimality criteria ($\bullet=A,D,E$) applied to the MSE matrix $S$, and $f_{\bullet}(\cdot)$ is a specific function, different for each case, but with the property that it is a monotonically increasing function of its argument. \end{lem} \begin{pf} Under the assumption of input persistently exciting, $h$ is in the range of $Y_f$ and thus the estimator is unbiased.
 Thus, the MSE matrix $S$ coincides with the covariance $\text{cov}(\mathbf{y}|g_{\text{SMM}})=\bar{\Sigma}_y=\sigma^2 \norm{g_{\text{SMM}}}_2^2 I_L$.
 Therefore, the following hold:

 where $\lambda_{\text{max}}(\cdot)$ denotes the largest singular value of a matrix.
-The functions $\mathcal{J}_{\bullet}$ in (\ref{MSE_J_f}) are all monotonically increasing function of $\norm{g_{\text{SMM}}}_2^2$. \end{pf} This result shows that minimizing standard measures of the MSE matrix $S$ for the SMM problem leads to the problem of minimizing the squared Euclidean norm of $g_{\text{SMM}}$.
+The functions $\mathcal{J}_{\bullet}$ in (\ref{MSE_J_f}) are all monotonically increasing function of $\norm{g_{\text{SMM}}}_2^2$. \end{pf} This result shows that minimizing standard measures of the MSE matrix $S$ for the approximate SMM problem leads to the problem of minimizing the squared Euclidean norm of $g_{\text{SMM}}$.
 It is also noted that, in the case of A-optimality, this would also hold true for the original full (and not diagonal) expression of the covariance $\Sigma_y$ (\ref{eqn:stats}).
 Therefore, SMM estimators featuring vectors $g_{\text{SMM}}$ with small Euclidean norm exhibit favourable statistical properties.

-An optimization problem can then be formulated in order to find the input sequence such that the Euclidean norm of the solution $g_{\text{SMM}}$ of problem (\ref{g_analytic}) is minimized.
-Specializing $\tilde{\mathbf{u}}$ to the identification of the impulse response case:
+An optimization problem can then be formulated to find the input sequence such that the Euclidean norm of the solution $g_{\text{SMM}}$ of problem (\ref{g_analytic}) is minimized.
+Specializing $\tilde{\mathbf{u}}$ to the identification of the impulse response case yields:

 where $\mathcal{U}$ defines input constraints (e.g. amplitude bounds), and $U$ and $F$ are defined in (\ref{eqn:fund}) and (\ref{g_analytic}), respectively.